Kayvell/awesome-keyboard/README.md

     git clone git@github.com:adewes/awesome-keyboard.git
     cd awesome-keyboard

 The above commands will get a copy of Awesome Keyboard.
-Then, some dependencies that Awesome Keyboard uses will need to be installed.
-Awesome Keyboard uses pygame (for loading audio) and pyHook (for hooking into keyboard and mouse events).
+Then a dependency that Awesome Keyboard uses will need to be installed.
+Awesome Keyboard uses pyHook to hooking into keyboard and mouse events.
 The following command will get it for you:

     pip install -R requirementswin32.txt

 After that, Awesome Keyboard is ready to be used!
-Just run the following to run it:
+Just run the following command to start it:

     python awesome.py